 123 would be

 The document model can be seen as a series of Key-Value update pairs.
-Doing so makes it possible for clients to update metadata without necessarily having access to the full document, which is a useful constraint in distributed streaming systems.
+Doing so makes it possible for clients to update metadata without necessarily having access to the full document, which is a useful property in distributed streaming systems.

 Therefore, we store each metadata document internally as a series of metadata records, where the key uses JSON dot notation to reflect nested data.
 Take for instance the following series of metadata records for a conversation: